shuchi03/LuceneSearchEngine/README.md

 # LuceneSearchEngine

 To build jar file, use the below command -
-`mvn package'
+`mvn package`

 To run the jar file, use the below command -
 `java -jar target/searchEngine-0.0.1-SNAPSHOT.jar`